pranaone/EMS/README.md

 This project comprises an implementation of a backend (Web API) developed in C#.NET and MS SQL for an Election Management System.

-The solution is a Visual Studio Project.

-The database backups should be restored using SQL Management Studio.
+Include Visual Studio Project Files, SQL Database Backup Files and Test Documentation.